Evan-wyl/robotlearning/data/manipulation/benchmark.md

 # Benchmark

+- [ClevrSkills](https://arxiv.org/abs/2411.09052): a benchmark suite for compositional reasoning  in robotics

+---

 ***ActD: the highest action dimension for the domain. #Demo: Number of expert demonstrations used for each task in the domain.
 Art: articulated objects.
 Deform: deformable objects.***

 | Name                                                         | Robo | Object | Simulator | ActD | #Task |